cferdinandi/right-height/README.md

 Dynamically set content areas of different lengths to the same height.

 ## How It Works
 Getting started with Right Height is really easy.
-[View the online tutorial (coming soon!)](http://cferdinandi.github.io/right-height/) or dig through the `index.html` file.
+[View the online tutorial)](http://cferdinandi.github.io/right-height/) or dig through the `index.html` file.

 ## Changelog
 * v1.0 (Feburary 16, 2014)